-This book outlines the subjects which your daughter will undertake in 2018.
+This book outlines the subjects which your daughter will undertake in 2019.
 These are reflective of the Australian Curriculum and current trends in pedagogy.
 Students will study: English, Mathematics, Science, Humanities, The Arts (Music - full year, Drama and Visual Art - one semester each), Religious and Values Education, Health and Physical Education and Science of Learning.
 As well as this, your daughter will be able to choose one language from a choice of: French or Chinese (Mandarin).
 Students in need of learning support will participate in a modified curriculum to support literacy development through the Humanities subject.
-Students with English as an additional language will engage with an EAL program replacing the Humanities subject.